Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 Go to the menu "Bulk Check", select your process, set your options if needed, and click the submit buttons.
 The results are available in logs currently.

+The processes cover items, item sets, media, annotations, value annotations and digital objects, when the related modules are installed.
+For file checks (hashes, sizes, dimensions, thumbnails, missing or excess files), the entities to process (media and/or digital objects) can be selected.

+A check also detects and removes orphan resource rows: rows in the `resource` table without a matching row in a sub-table (`item`, `item_set`, `media`, `annotation`, `value_annotation`, `digital_object`), and the reverse, which can happen after a crash or an incomplete deletion.

 ### Install and update modules and themes